kmori20201226/DriveLogger/README.md

 # Drive Logger

-This is a gps logger program.
+This is a GPS logger program.

 ![Main screen](./doc/Screenshot1.png)